-(1) The strategic modifier objectives in 2018 included (i) Voice of the Client, measured as an overall Net Promoter Score (NPS) and (ii) High Performance Culture, measured through an annual employee survey.
-The strategic modifier of 3.3% was awarded by the Executive Compensation Committee.
+(1) The strategic modifier objectives in 2019 included (i) Voice of the Client, measured as an overall Net Promoter Score (NPS), for which the data is collected through client surveys and (ii) High Performance Culture, measured through an annual employee survey.
+The strategic modifier of 6.6% was awarded by the Executive Compensation Committee in recognition of overall improvements in net promoter score and a strong focus on employee engagement.

-(2) The TSR Modifier (TSR) is a cumulative three-year modifier, which modifies the final payout by up to +/- 25% based on the company's TSR as compared to the company's peer group (see page 48).
-The relative TSR modifier for the 2015 - 2017 PSU cycle was -20%.
-The 2016-2018 PSU award did not incorporate a TSR Modifier.
+(2) The TSR modifier is a cumulative three-year modifier, which modifies the final payout by up to +/- 25% based on the company's TSR as compared to the company's peer group (see page 49).
+The 2016-2018 PSU award did not incorporate a TSR modifier.
+The relative TSR modifier for the 2017 - 2019 PSU cycle was -25%.

-CEO 2018 Compensation
+CEO 2019 Compensation

-The independent members of the board of directors increased Mr. Lautenbach's base salary for 2018 to \$1,000,000, with his annual incentive target remaining at 135%, and long-term incentive target increased to \$6,500,000.
-The CEO's long-term incentive mix includes 60% PSUs, 20% performance-based Restricted Stock Units (RSUs), and 20% Nonqualified Stock Options (NSOs), strongly aligning his compensation to shareholder interests.
+The independent members of the board of directors did not make any changes to Mr. Lautenbach's base pay, or to his short and long-term target amounts.
+The CEO's long-term incentive mix includes 60% PSUs and 40% performance-based RSUs, strongly aligning his compensation to shareholder interests.

-The target compensation package of our CEO reflects Pitney Bowes' performance-linked pay philosophy and is competitive when compared to our peer group and two third-party compensation survey reports (see description on competitive benchmarking of compensation on pages 52 to 54).
+The target compensation package of our CEO reflects Pitney Bowes' performance-linked pay philosophy and is competitive when compared to our peer group and two third-party compensation survey reports (see description on competitive benchmarking of compensation on pages 54 to 56).